anshuman73/resultomator/README.md

 A script to automate the process of generating data viz on basis of data from the CBSE results site.
 Currently supports only 12th Grade results.

 Based on [this project](https://github.com/anshuman73/2016-CBSE-Grade-12-Results), but faster, efficient, and more useful.
-Supports Python 3.
 More than just a bet this time.

+**Incompatible with Python 2, Uses Python 3.**

 ##Speed Benchmarking -